josephdprince/Library-System/README.md

  * Copy link under "HTTPS"
  * In your own terminal, run "git clone --recursive [link]"
  * Make sure that CMake is installed on your system

+ ### Dependencies
+This project uses the mongo c++ driver library and the nlohmann json library.
+Both projects should be cloned in a directory called thirdparty that sits in the top level of the project

+* Mongo drivers
+  - Although not mentioned, the C++ driver depends on the C driver.
+So follow the instructions to download and install (in the thirdparty directory) both here https://www.mongodb.com/docs/drivers/
+  - I personally had issues installing the drivers into my system, so make sure everything gets installed into thirdparty beause cmake will expect to find the mongocxx and bsoncxx package in the thirdparty directory (see CMakeLists.txt).
+* Nlohmann Json
+  - Clone the repository and build the package.
+By default, everything will be installed into your system, and cmake will look there for the package.
  ## Testing
- Our project was tested through the use of googletest.
-We made test files for every class that contain the unit tests for each class's specific functions.
+ Our project was tested using googletest.
+There are files for every class that contain the unit tests for each class's specific functions.